charlesreid1/charlesreid1.github.io/pelican/content/rosalind-01-learning-go.md

 ### Syntax

-The first thing about Go that I will remark on is the syntax - it is unusual because it reverses the order that most programming languages use for variable and type declarations.
+The first thing about Go that we will remark on is the syntax - it is unusual because it reverses the order that most programming languages use for variable and type declarations.